Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 • angelica:

-Dark varieties of the product are considered not as tasty, but they are often more aromatic and healthy.
-They have more iron and other trace elements, proteins, amino acids, plant pigments.
+Dark varieties of the product are considered less tasty, but they are often more flavorful and healthy.
+They contain more iron and other trace elements, proteins, amino acids, and plant pigments.

-Now we will say a seditious thing - it is impossible to determine which type of honey is the most useful.
-A real natural product, from the nectar of whatever plants it is obtained, has a similar composition.
+Now we will say a seditious thing - it is impossible to determine which type of honey is the healthiest.
+A real natural product, no matter what plant nectar it is obtained from, has a similar composition.

-It consists of 75% carbohydrates (glucose, fructose and sucrose), a small amount of proteins and starch breakdown products, organic acids, trace elements, vitamins.
-Experts believe that the usefulness of honey is determined by the enzymes that are secreted by the bee while the nectar is in its crop.
-The longer he is there (from 20 minutes or more), the better.
-That is why, the farther the bee flies for nectar, the more healing honey is obtained.
+It consists of 75% carbohydrates (glucose, fructose and sucrose), a small amount of proteins and starch breakdown products, organic acids, microelements, and vitamins.
+Experts believe that the usefulness of honey is determined by enzymes that are secreted by the bee while the nectar is in its crop.
+The longer he stays there (20 minutes or more), the better.
+That is why, the further a bee flies for nectar, the more healing the honey is.

 The value of honey is due to its chemical composition, which is very similar to blood plasma.
-Almost in the same concentration as blood, it contains magnesium, iron, sulfur, phosphorus, chlorine, and potassium.
-It is no coincidence that this is almost the only product that is absorbed by 97%, and it is absorbed immediately, without needing to be broken down with the help of digestive enzymes.
+It contains magnesium, iron, sulfur, phosphorus, chlorine, and potassium in almost the same concentration as blood.
+It is no coincidence that this is almost the only product that is absorbed by 97%, and is absorbed immediately, without the need for breakdown with the help of digestive enzymes.

 Among the variety of types of honey, those collected from medicinal plants are considered more healing, since biologically active substances enter them with nectar.
-And also with additives of other bee products.
-So, the most useful honey.
+And also with additives of other beekeeping products.
+So, the healthiest honey.

-1. Cellular.
-Natural packaging allows you to save a maximum of useful components, including propolis and pollen, deposited on the walls of the combs.
-These substances help to strengthen the immune system and the body as a whole.
-Chewing honeycomb is very useful for teeth, gums, oral disinfection.
+1. Cell phone.
+Natural packaging allows you to preserve a maximum of useful components, including propolis and pollen, deposited on the walls of the honeycomb.
+These substances help strengthen the immune system and the body as a whole.
+Chewing honeycombs is very useful for teeth, gums, and disinfection of the oral cavity.

 2. With pollen.
 Incredibly useful for children, as it contains growth factors, affecting the endocrine system.
 Normalizes metabolism, stimulates the release of bile and other digestive enzymes.
 Helps cleanse blood vessels from low-density cholesterol.

 3. Pine (taiga).
-Indicated for people with asthma, chronic bronchitis, prone to frequent colds.
-Well restores ability to work, saves from chronic fatigue.
+Indicated for people with asthma, chronic bronchitis, and those who tend to catch colds often.
+It restores ability to work well and saves from chronic fatigue.

 4. Mustard.
 An ideal treat for colds and viral infections.
 Has choleretic properties.

 5. Nardek.
-Watermelon honey is the best helper in the fight against influenza, bronchitis, and throat problems.
-Suitable for cores, help clean blood vessels, increase hemoglobin.
+Watermelon honey is the best helper in the fight against flu, bronchitis, and throat problems.
+Suitable for heart patients, it will help clean blood vessels and increase hemoglobin.

-6. with propolis.
-The light bitterness that propolis gives to honey helps to cope with SARS and influenza, promotes tissue healing and body cleansing at the cellular level.
+6. With propolis.
+The slight bitterness that propolis gives to honey helps cope with ARVI and influenza, promotes tissue healing and cleanses the body at the cellular level.

 8. Zabrusny.
-This is the name of scarce honey with lids, with which bees close the honeycombs.
+This is the name given to scarce honey with caps that bees use to cover the honeycombs.
 They contain natural wax, propolis, pollen.
-The product is characterized by antibacterial, cleansing, preventive properties.
+The product is characterized by antibacterial, cleansing, and preventive properties.

-9. Bortovoy or honey of wild bees.
-Contains propolis, royal jelly, pollen, wax, very seasoned and useful.
-Recommended for cleansing the body of toxins, healing the liver, gastrointestinal tract.
+9. On-board or wild bee honey.
+Contains propolis, royal jelly, bee bread, wax, very seasoned and healthy.
+Recommended for cleansing the body of toxins, improving the liver and gastrointestinal tract.

 10. Black maple.
 Rare honey from the Tatar maple, an analogue of the May vitamin product.
-It is shown to pregnant women as an antiemetic.
+Indicated for pregnant women as an antiemetic.

-The list of useful types of honey can be continued - linden and buckwheat, bird cherry, almond, fig, cedar ...
-Enjoy a sweet treat and be healthy!
+The list of useful types of honey goes on - linden and buckwheat, bird cherry, almond, fig, cedar...
+Enjoy the sweet treat and be healthy!

-Many lovers of bee products prefer light varieties of honey: they are well aware of what plants they are obtained from.
+Many lovers of beekeeping products prefer light varieties of honey: they know well what plants they are obtained from.
 Do you know this?

-Do you know that honey can be dark and light?
-In fact, you have probably seen a variety of varieties of honey at special fairs and imagine the variety of colors of this product.
+Do you know that honey can be dark or light?
+In fact, you have probably seen a wide variety of honey varieties at special fairs and can imagine the variety of colors of this product.

-However, it is not only the color that distinguishes a similar product.
-You can also talk about the features of the healing properties of various varieties of bee matter.
+However, it’s not just the color that makes a similar product different.
+We can also talk about the peculiarities of the healing properties of various types of bee substance.

-And on the healing properties, in turn, the use of this substance is built.
-And the reason for such differences is largely the plant, from the pollen of which one or another variety of honey is obtained.
+And the use of this substance, in turn, is based on the healing properties.
+And the reason for such differences is largely the plant from whose pollen one or another type of honey is obtained.

-Honey obtained from forest raspberries can also be attributed to light varieties of sweet bee matter.
-Like raspberry jam, this substance is an excellent medicinal and prophylactic agent that helps in the fight against colds and in order to strengthen the immune system.
+Light varieties of sweet bee substance also include honey obtained from wild raspberries.
+Like raspberry jam, this substance is an excellent medicinal and prophylactic agent that helps fight colds and strengthen the immune system.

-The light varieties often include the so-called polyfloral variants of the sweet bee substance.
+Light varieties often include the so-called polyfloral varieties of sweet bee substance.
 What is it?

-Such varieties are collected on the basis of the pollen of not one, but several species of flowering plants at once.
-They are also known as the forb variant of the crop harvested by winged beekeepers.
+Such varieties are collected on the basis of pollen of not one, but several species of flowering plants.
+They are also known as a forb variant of the crop collected by winged apiary workers.

 As a rule, they can be recognized by their appearance, because there is not such a wide range of colors.
-As a rule, such options are in the range from light to dark yellow.
+Typically, these options range from light to dark yellow.

-As is known, forbs can be collected in different areas.
-As biogeographic communities that can serve as sources of flowering plants for collecting pollen for the sweet harvest of the apiary, we can note:
+As is known, forbs can gather in different areas.
+The biogeographic communities that can serve as sources of flowering plants for collecting pollen for the sweet harvest of the apiary include:

 • meadows;